DanielMoralesII/Capstone/README.md

 ## Motivation:
 Growing up with a quadriplegic mother and understanding the everyday challenges her injury created, it was very inspiring for me to see her accomplishments post injury, especially when I understood how much more difficult everyday life was for her compared to an able-bodied person.
-During my mother�s initial hospitalization post injury, her doctor told her that she would never drive, never get married and never have a family.
-Not only did she accomplish all three of these milestones, but she also went on to obtain a Bachelor�s degree from an elite university as well as work to help other SCI survivors achieve independent living.
+During my mother's initial hospitalization post injury, her doctor told her that she would never drive, never get married and never have a family.
+Not only did she accomplish all three of these milestones, but she also went on to obtain a Bachelor's degree from an elite university as well as work to help other SCI survivors achieve independent living.
-Due to my experience, I would like to better understand how other survivors� life milestones compare at injury versus post injury.
+Due to my experience, I would like to better understand how other survivors' life milestones compare at injury versus post injury.
 Do they let their injury stop them from continuing to live a full life?
 Or do they continue to strive for their goals, even with the everyday obstacles their SCI injury places in front of them?
 ## Questions:
-How does a SCI injury survivor�s milestones compare at injury vs post injury?
+How does a SCI injury survivor's milestones compare at injury vs post injury?
 Do they let their injury stop them from continuing to live a full life?
 Or do they continue to strive for their goals, even with the everyday obstacles their SCI injury places in front of them?
 - What is the average age a spinal cord injury occurs?
 - What is the average number of years a SCI survivor lives post-injury vs at large?
 - What percentage of survivors continue to give birth at injury vs post injury?